ubcecon/ECON323_2020_Fall/README.md

-# Course materials for ECON323 Winter 2020
+# Course materials for ECON323 Fall 2020

 Previous **programming experience** and classwork is useful, but **not required**.
 But even if you know how to program, you will learn a great deal of interesting applications.